SammyEnigma/QEasyDownloader/docs/ClassQEasyDownloader.md

 > **Warning**: Please **disable** Resume of Downloads for **host** which **does not allow HEAD Request**.
 > Default is set to **True**

+#### void Iterated(bool choose)

+Only starts the first download automatically , Then you have to iterate over the downloader.
+In this sequence , Download , When Finished , Approve the next Download and so on until **Finished()** Signal is emitted.

 #### void setTimeoutTime(int timeInMiliSecs)

 Sets the **timeout** for a **request** , when timeout occurs **Timeout** signal is emitted.